 If right now you're feeling how I did before my first Airbnb stay, you might feel anxious, nervous, and have a lot of questions.
 You might be thinking: What do I do if the Airbnb is nothing like the listing describe?
 What if I have to find another place to stay last minute?
 What if the place gets broken into?
-Or worse, the AirBnb owner is a psycho?
+Or worse, the Airbnb owner is a nut job?
 What if they’re just plain non-responsive?
 What if the key doesn’t work?